briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 by rodents, termites or other vermin.

-3. _(c)_ "Building or Structure" means buildings or structure as defined by [Section 1107.06][CF Section 1107.06] of the Codified Ordinances of the Village of Chagrin Falls.
+3. _(c)_ "Building or Structure" means buildings or structure as defined by [Section 1107.06][CFCO 1107.06] of the Codified Ordinances of the Village of Chagrin Falls.

 4. _(d)_ "Demolish" or "Demolition" means any act or process that destroys in whole or in part any building or structure.